davisjoseph6/unitymol_copilot/README.md

 - Natural language interface to UnityMol's API
 - Support for all UnityMol API functions
 - Conversational mode for direct interaction
-- Tool mode for integration with more complex agentic setups
 - Context-aware interactions that remember loaded structures and selections
 - Robust error handling and logging